Backcountry Avalanche Course Details | Winter 2018

 Whilst our course is aimed at the recreational back country traveler, it can be used as a prerequisite for possible future professional snow-industry training courses.

-- Helicopter access to big mountain terrain
+- The only course with access to big mountain heliski terrain terrain

-- Our staff are professional mountain and ski guides current in mountain knowledge, with year-round international experience
+- Our staff are professional mountain and ski guides, current in mountain knowledge, with year-round international experience

 - The course venue includes mountain terrain, offering a diverse snow pack, allowing for greater learning opportunities